 Responsive yet Rigorous

 By definition, a quality accreditation program must be rigorous.
 Otherwise, it would not add value.
 The challenge is to walk the fine line between rigor and unnecessary burden.
-AAHRPP responds with a three-pronged approach designed to continually improve the accreditation process:
+AAHRPP has a three-pronged approach designed to continually improve the accreditation process:

 - We continually review policies and practices with an eye toward increasing efficiency and effectiveness.

-- We encourage organizations—accredited and non-accredited—to ask questions and provide feedback.
+- We encourage organizations—accredited and not-yet-accredited—to ask questions and provide feedback.

 - We listen to feedback and make adjustments when appropriate.